-Knowing which inner family archetype you think through helps you understand why you consciously behave the way you do most of the time.
-It shows you the groove you naturally run to with its positive and negative consequences.
-Once you determine to consciously practice all four loving archetypes, no matter what thinking archetype you initially modeled yourself after, you can become more resourceful in how you deal with situations.
+Knowing which inner family archetype we think through helps us understand why we consciously behave the way we do most of the time.
+It shows us the groove we naturally run to with its positive and negative consequences.
+Once we determine to consciously practice all four loving archetypes, no matter what conscious archetype we developed initially, we become more resourceful.

-Depending on the need of the hour, you can choose to exercise the Loving Father's impersonality.
-You can exhibit the Loving Mother's wisdom and her nurturing and unifying presence.
-You can drum up the Loved Boychild's courage or his charm, sense of humor and ability to get others to rally around him.
-You can also impart the Loved Girlchild's deep sense of caring.
-You have a wider palette to choose from, and you become more competent.
+Depending on the need of the hour, we can choose to exercise the Loving Father's impersonality.
+We can exhibit the Loving Mother's wisdom and her nurturing and unifying presence.
+We can drum up the Loved Boychild's courage or his charm, sense of humor and ability to get others to rally around him.
+We can also impart the Loved Girlchild's deep sense of caring.
+We have a wider palette to choose from, and we become more competent.

-Learning to consciously express all four loving archetypes can take time, but with every attempt, you anchor a little more of their presence and become more authentic.
-You do not have to automatically react to recurring circumstances the ways you always have.
-You can shun unloving archetypal coping mechanisms and strategically choose the best loving archetype for every event and person that crosses your path.
+Learning to consciously express all four loving archetypes can take time, but with every attempt, we anchor a little more of their presence and become more authentic.
+We do not have to automatically react to recurring circumstances as we did before.
+We can shun unloving coping mechanisms and strategically choose the best loving archetype for every event and person that crosses our path.